s0rta/revengate-new/docs/design/evasion.md

 * Knight in full plate: high agility, low evasion, feels about right
 * Guard with halberd: medium agility, high evasion, feels right, but we are obviously twisting the definition of the stats

-Things are definitely easier to model with this system and we only introduce a small amount of extra complexity.
+Things are definitely easier to model with this system and we only introduce a small amount of new complexity.

 ## Actor Modeling, to-hit skill test